sumitmah/sumitmah.github.io/ruby_scopes_cfp.md

 end
 ```

-In above example of code, ruby will set scope in context of Eignenclass which will be used to set visibility on methods defined for eigenclass.
+In above example of code, ruby will set scope in context of eigenclass which will be used to set visibility on methods defined for eigenclass.